quat1024/garden/garden/htm.md

 	//... process statics[i]...
 ```

-`if(i)` is the same as `if(i != 0)`, and the substitutions are 1-indexed.
 So this will first process `statics[0]`, commit `arguments[1]`, process `statics[1]`, commit `arguments[2]`, process `statics[2]` and so on.
 This is the correct order.

-(Not sure exactly why the `MODE_TEXT` check is there, probably flushing out the buffer from after the previous loop.
-There's one final `commit` call at the very end, after all the statics have been processed, which probably corresponds to the same operation.)
+(Not sure exactly why the `MODE_TEXT` check is there, probably flushing out the buffer from after the previous loop?
+There's one final `commit` call at the very end, after all the statics have been processed which probably corresponds to the same operation.)

 Generally the parser builds up characters in `buffer` until some sort of state transition happens. `commit()` clears the buffer.
 Todo write about the states https://github.com/developit/htm/blob/d62dcfdc721e47bc1923a2cb7a01ebd594ab0c25/src/build.mjs#L208

 ## Non-mini version

 The full version does not directly call the hyperscript function from `build`.
-Instead, `current` is built out with a list of operations to perform like a little virtual machine, and the result is passed to a separate function `evaluate` which is responsible for calling the hyperscript function.
-Substitutions are also not performed yet; only the index of the variable to substitute is recorded.
+Instead, `current` is built out with a list of operations to perform like a little virtual machine.
+Substitutions are not performed yet; only the index of the variable to substitute is recorded.

-This is used for a caching feature.

-* If a variable substitution is not needed to build an element, the corresponding hyperscript fragment can be cached and reused
+The "program" is cached indefinitely and a separate function `evaluate` is responsible for interpreting the program and calling the hyperscript function.
+The space formerly occupied by `current[0]` is re-used to track whether a substitution is actually used in the element's subtree; if not, the result of the hyperscript function is cached indefinitely as well.

+`evalute` actually binds `current` to `this` when it calls your hyperscript function.
+This provides a way for the hyperscript function to disable element-level caching if it wants by running `this[0] = 3`, setting the same flag that `evaluate` sets if it determines a substitution was used.